Experience American and Church History by visiting Washington, D.C., New York City, Palmyra, Nauvoo, winter quarters and more!

 Today we depart NYC and travel up to Harmony, Pennsylvania/Susquehanna River where, among other things, the priesthood was restored.
 After enjoying the new Visitors Center there and lunch in the area, we will take a beautiful drive up to the grassroots area of the Church in upstate New York.
 Our first site in this area is Fayette, New York.
 The Church was officially organized here in 1830 at the Peter Whitmer Sr. Log House.
 We overnight in the Palmyra area.

 Day 6 (Sat.
-July 24): PALMYRA: SACRED GROVE / HILL CUMORAH / TEMPLE
+July 9): PALMYRA: SACRED GROVE / HILL CUMORAH PAGEANT

 Today is an amazing day visiting all the sites in the Palmyra area.
 We begin by visiting the log house of Joseph Smith Sr. and enjoy some reflection time in the Sacred Grove.
 Following this experience we will visit the new Palmyra Temple and then take in the E. B. Grandin Press and Print Shop.
 Nearby is the grave site of Alvin Smith, brother of Joseph.
 We will next visit the Hill Cumorah and review the historical accounts of events.
-If room on the sessions, those who brought their clothing can enjoy doing some temple work in the Palmyra Temple (baptism clothes provided.
-Endowment clothing not provided).
+This evening we will have the privilege of attending the final performance of the Hill Cumorah Pageant.
 We again overnight in the Palmyra area.

 This morning as we travel to the majestic Niagara Falls we will enjoy a sacrament service.
 We will then stop for a memorable photo opportunity as well as a voyage on one of the ‘Maid of the Mist’ boats that take you right under the falls.
 From here we travel south to Kirtland, Ohio.
 This area is amazing as we visit four different sites where the Father and Son appeared.
 Our first stop is the new Historic Kirtland Visitors Center near the Newel K. Whitney Store.
 We spend some time in the ‘School of the Prophets’ room where the Father and Son appeared.
 We overnight in Mentor, Ohio.